hannahlivnat/Ask-EDD-Project/README.md

 If you'd like to contribute to this project, please see the [contributing guidelines](https://github.com/hannahlivnat/Ask-EDD-Project/blob/production/contributing.md).

-While working on issues, the following react component architecture may be helpful in understanding the flow of components:
+While working on issues, the following react component architecture may be helpful in understanding the flow of components.
+This is an initial plan which is subject to change as the project develops.:

 ![Image of Site Architecture](./public/react-component-architecture.png)